 Well, actually, yes, by quite a way.
 3 or 4 flights a day.
 And that’s pretty much, every day.
 And at prices which seem pretty close to what they were last year.

-Yes, getting there AND back, pretty easy to be honest.
+Yes, getting there AND back, is pretty easy, to be honest.

 And while the temptations of the Barossa and Clare Valleys do hold some appeal, they don’t hold enough appeal to get us booking flights any time soon.
 The thought of being in a closed space in the middle of a pandemic, still makes us feel uncomfortable.